What’s a Craniotomy?

 Complications can occur during any operation.
 The incidence of bacterial meningitis or viral meningitis after craniotomy operation ranges from 0.8 to 1.5% (Jiménez-Martínez et al., 2019).
 According to the Journal of Neurosurgery, risk factors for a craniotomy include early age, long duration of operation, use of steroids, antibiotic prophylaxis, etc.

-Craniotomies can result in some possible complications such as infections in the surgical site, excessive blood loss, blood clot, leakage of cerebrospinal fluid, cerebral infarct, memory problems, speech difficulty, unstable blood pressure, subdural empyema, extradural abscess, neurological impairments like seizures, paralysis, or even coma.
+Craniotomies can result in some possible complications such as infections in the surgical site, excessive blood loss, blood clot, leakage of cerebrospinal fluid, cerebral infarct, memory problems, speech difficulty, unstable blood pressure, subdural empyema, extradural abscess, neurological impairments such as seizures, paralysis, or even coma.
 In the USA, insured patients reported a postoperative death rate of 1.3 percent and 2.6 percent in uninsured patients after surgery for brain tumors (Gouello et al., 2014).

 How Should a Patient Prepare For a Craniotomy Procedure?